MikroElektronika/mikrosdk_click_v2/clicks/hbridgedriver2/details.md

 ---
-# H-Bridge Driver 2 click
+# H-Bridge Driver 2 Click

 > H-Bridge Driver 2 Click is a compact add-on board that contains an H-bridge gate driver, also known as a full-bridge pre-driver.
 This board features the NCV7535, a monolithic H−bridge pre-driver for a DC motor with an enhanced feature set, useful in automotive systems from ON Semiconductor.
 The gate driver channels are independently controlled by a 24-bit SPI interface, allowing this Click board™ to be optionally configured in a single or dual H-bridge mode.
 It has a wide operating voltage range from 6V to 18V with built-in protection features against short-circuit, under/over voltage, overcurrent, and overtemperature conditions.
 This Click board™ is suitable to drive external MOSFETs, thus providing control of a DC-motor.